kengwit/numgeo-hardening-soil-bricks/docs/about.md

 **Marcin Cudny**, developed for and derived from the free finite-element software
 <a href="https://www.numgeo.de/" target="_blank">numgeo</a>.

-- **Leonardo José Cocco** provided the original Fortran UMAT implementation of the base Hardening Soil model (Cocco &amp; Ruiz 2018), which was refactored and integrated into numgeo as the base Hardening-Soil-MN model.
+- **Leonardo José Cocco** provided the original Fortran UMAT implementation of the base Hardening Soil model (Cocco &amp; Ruiz 2018), which was modernized, refactored and optimized for the integration into numgeo as the base Hardening-Soil-MN model.
-- **Marcin Cudny** kindly provided the base subroutines for the BRICK string properties and brick-movement mechanism (following Cudny &amp; Truty 2020), which were refactored in the same style and integrated into numgeo as the small-strain stiffness extension documented here.
+- **Marcin Cudny** kindly provided some base subroutines for the BRICK string properties and brick-movement mechanism (following Cudny &amp; Truty 2020), which were refactored in the same style and integrated into numgeo as the small-strain stiffness extension documented here.
-- **Jan Machaček** is the developer and maintainer of numgeo and of this repository, and integrated both contributions into the constitutive module, the incremental-driver wrapper, the calibration tool and the UMAT interface shipped here.
+- **Jan Machaček** is the developer and maintainer of numgeo and of this repository, and modernized, optimized both contributions for the integration into numgeo, the constitutive module, the incremental-driver wrapper, the calibration tool and the UMAT interface shipped here.

 !!! info "Contact"
     **Jan Machaček** — <jan-machacek@outlook.com>